SourceBox-LLC/FineFoundry/docs/user-guide/training-tab.md

     - Gradient accumulation steps,
     - Max steps,
     - A safe learning rate for your tier.
-  - Heuristics favor avoiding OOM on common consumer GPUs (e.g., 8–12 GB cards).
+  - Heuristics aim to **fly as high as possible without crashing**:
+    - Prioritizes per-device batch size and keeps grad accumulation low.
+    - Enables packing for throughput.
+    - Scales max steps up modestly on higher VRAM tiers.
-  - Good default for first runs when you're unsure what hyperparameters to pick.
+  - Good default for first runs on a new GPU when you want a strong baseline quickly.
+- **Simple custom**
+  - Exposes 3 safe knobs:
+    - Training duration
+    - Memory / stability
+    - Speed vs quality
+  - These map onto max steps, batch size, gradient accumulation, packing, and a small bounded LR adjustment.

 ### Expert Mode